TomiwaAribisala-git/terraform-beginner-bootcamp-2023/README.md

 [Shebang Wikipedia Reference](https://en.wikipedia.org/wiki/Shebang_(Unix))

-### Execution Considerations

-When executing the bash script we can use the './' shorthand notation to execute the bash script;

-eg. './bin/install-terraform-cli'

-If we are using a script in .gitpod.yml, we need to point the script to a program to interpret it

-eg. 'source ./bin/install-terraform-cli'

 ### Linux Permissions Contributions

 In order to make our bash scripts executable we need to change the linux permission for the file to be executable at user mode;